 Rather than using historical data, simulation modelling looks to the future.
 Instead of a crystal ball, though, it uses complex and intelligent simulations to allow organisations to explore fraud scenarios that would otherwise be challenging or unattainable, even without access to real data.

 Agent-based modelling (ABM) can be used to get a deeper understanding of system behaviours by simulating how regulators, corporations, banks, or investors interact with one another and the impacts of that interaction on them and to financial markets.

-Each agent individually assesses its situation and makes decisions based on a set of rules.
+Each fraud agent individually assesses its situation and makes decisions based on a set of rules.
 Depending on the parameters set in place, agents may be capable of evolving through the type of learning and adaptation that would occur in real life, allowing unanticipated behaviours to emerge.

-AI is not a silver bullet, but when layered with other tiers of analysis, including human ones, it becomes a vital component of your fraud strategy.
+AI is not a silver bullet, but when layered with other tiers of analysis, including human ones, it becomes a vital component of your financial fraud strategy.